tonsky/datascript/README.md

 ]
 ```

+_Note:_ Since DataScript 0.13 **main namespace to include is `datascript.core`**, not `datascript`.
+This was done because usage of top-level namespaces is discouraged and even generates a warning in CLJS.
+Old `datascript.core`, if you were using it, was renamed to `datascript.db`

 _WARN:_ *ClojureScript versions 1.7.48, 1.7.58 and 1.7.107 [break DataScript](https://github.com/tonsky/datascript/issues/108).
 Use either 1.7.28, 1.7.122 or newer*

 _Note:_ DataScript 0.11.3 and later requires CLJS 0.0-3291 or later